dfelinto/blender-manual/modeling/surfaces/editing.rst

 There are two things very important to understand:

 - Surfaces are **2D** objects - so you can't extrude anything *inside* a surface (e.g. "inner" row); it wouldn't make any sense!
-- The control "grid" *must remain "squarish"*, which means that you can only extrude a whole row, not parts of rows here and there…
+- The control "grid" *must remain "squarish"*, which means that you can only extrude a whole row, not parts of rows here and there...

 To summarize, the :guilabel:`Extrude` tool will only work when one and only one whole border row is selected - otherwise nothing happens.